About Negative Exponents:

 Test Objectives

-• Demonstrate the ability to use the quotient rule for exponents
+• Demonstrate the ability to simplify exponential expressions using the quotient rule for exponents

-• Demonstrate the ability to work with integer exponents
+• Demonstrate the ability to simplify exponential expressions with negative exponents

 Negative Exponents Practice Test: